-Third Seme ester 15 Credits
+Third Semester 15 Credits

 ENG Literature

 Free Elective

-COM Communication 3
+COM Communication

-Behavioral and Social Science 3 Humanities and Fine Arts 3
+Behavioral and Social Science

+Humanities and Fine Arts

-Fourth S emester 15 Credits
+Fourth Semester 15 Credits

-ENG Literature 3
+ENG Literature

-Free Electives
+Free Electives 9

 Behavioral and Social Science 3

-1. The Natural or Physical Science requirement must be fulfilled by two 4-credit laboratory science courses.
-Students who complete an environmentally focused laboratory science, such as BIO 109, BIO 110, ENV 101, ENV 102, have fulfilled both the Natural or Physical Science and the Environmental Studies requirements.
+The Natural or Physical Science requirement must be fulfilled by one four-credit laboratory science and one three-credit non-laboratory science or by two fourcredit laboratory sciences.
+Completion of an environmentally focused laboratory science, such as BIO 109, BIO 110, ENV 101, ENV 102, fulfills both the Natural or Physical Science and the Environmental Studies requirements.